 Assessment and Diagnosis

-These can be downloaded, completed and sent back to The CTAD Clinic for scoring.
-Should the scores indicate
+These screening tools can be downloaded, completed and sent back to The CTAD Clinic for scoring.
+Should the scores

-further assessment, the diagnostic process can begin.
-CTAD provides a one-hour initial assessment, followed
+indicate further assessment, the diagnostic process can begin as follows: CTAD provides a one-hour initial assessment,

 A report is then written with a diagnosis, if appropriate, and a further one-hour session held to go through